roovo/obsidian-card-board/README.md

 this will hide all the tags used in the settings wherever cards are on the board.
 Only tags that exactly match those used in the settings will be hidden.

+The other types of tag based columns are:

+- Other Tags: which will include any tasks with tags which are not in one of the defined tag-based columns.
+- Untagged: for any tasks which have no tags.

+You cannot have more that one of each of these on a board.

-#### Completed tasks
+### Completed column
-If you choose to show completed tasks on your board, you will only see completed tasks that would have appeared in one of the other columns had it not been completed, so it only contains tasks that *belong* on the board.
+You can include a complted column on your board.
+This will only include completed tasks that would have appeared in one of the other columns had it not been completed, so it only contains tasks that _belong_ on the board.

-If you have columns based on tags and a task is shown in a column due to tags on sub-tasks it will only show in that column if those subtasks are incomplete.
+Where you have columns based on tags and a task is shown in a column due to tags on sub-tasks it will only show in that column if those subtasks are incomplete.
-So the following task is shown only in the Barney column as the Wilma sub-task is complete:
+So the following task is shown only in the _Barney_ column as the _Wilma_ sub-task is complete:

 ![wilma_barney](/images/wilma_barney.png?raw=true)

-This does mean that a card can appear in the completed column even if the top level task is not complete, e.g for the above example if the barney task is marked as complete the card will move to the Completed column:
+This does mean that a card can appear in the completed column even if the top level task is not complete, e.g for the above example if the _Barney_ task is marked as complete the card will move to the _Completed_ column:

 ![wilma_barney_completed](/images/wilma_barney_completed.png?raw=true)

+You cannot have more than one Completed column on a board.

 ### Board Filters
 You can filter which tasks appear on each board in the board settings.
 There are 3